Shirley Scott: Instrument and style

 Scott was a master of the Hammond B3 organ and was well known for her skillful playing and melodic tunes.
 However, she did not always start out as a professional organist.
 Born into a musical family, she was bound to play an instrument.
 At a young age she played the piano and later played the trumpets during high school.
 She was skilled in piano and in the mid 1950s she would play piano with John Coltrane at Philadelphia's nightclub.
 One day a club owner needed her to fill in the role of an organist and Scott took the role, crafting her signature sound almost immediately.
 In 1955, she switched over to the organ and collaborated with Eddie "Lockjaw" Davis, gaining national recognition.
 One of her first known hits into the jazz charts was for the Cookbook album with saxophonist Eddie Davis.
-She emphasized feeling inspired by Eddie Davis and Jimmy Smith.
+She emphasized feeling inspired by Jackie Davis and Jimmy Smith.
 She stated: "Davis and Smith were truly the first two organists who inspired me to pick up the instrument" Amorosi.

 Scott brought a fresh new perspective and feel to the B-3’s sounds, making it sound "less heavy" and more "heavenly" and "light touch" (cite).
 Scott's playing demonstrated a combination of highly rhythmic bebop harmonies and lyrical touch to the B-3 sounds.
 However, her "deeply-felt" understanding of the blues and gospel set her apart from other organ players as a remarkable organist.
 In her later albums under the Cadet label, including Mystical Lady (1971), Lean on Me (1972), and Superstition (1973) she explored different rhythms and applied funky jazz to pop and R&B tracks.
 Scott’s style expresses her versatility as a musician and ability to challenge the status quo of jazz music.